andreihortopan/fpaanp/README.md

 - `react-tooltip` for generating county info on hovering over the map.
 - `react-transition-group` for generating menu animations.
 - `webfontloader` for rendering text using Google Fonts.
+- `react-event-calendar` for displaying the events in a `Calendar`.
 <br />
 Run the following command in the project directory to install the neccesary packages: